 The Global Marketplace

-For country-specific information, see the guide to Worldwide plugs and sockets Patterns.
+For country-specific information, see our Guide to Worldwide plugs and sockets Patterns.

 Markets for electrical and electronic equipment are truly global and, because of this, more competitive than ever before.
 It is no longer sufficient to consider just those competitors in Los Angeles, Chicago, and Toronto.
 One must also be ready for competitors from Taipei, Osaka, Münich, and London.